emilypx/appfair.github.io/index.md

 As a true native application, App Fair apps can link to any native system framework on their target host.
 However, certain frameworks (typically those that utilize cloud services) will not function at runtime when they are used from apps that are distributed without a paid developer subscription.
-For example, geo-location services (used by the MapKit framework) and speech recognition services (used by the Natural Language framework) are unavailable to apps that are distributed through free channels.
+For example, online geo-location services (used by the MapKit framework) and speech recognition services (used by the Natural Language framework) are unavailable to apps that are distributed through free channels.

-In general, frameworks that only utilize local system resources will be available for App Fair apps.
+In general, frameworks that only utilize local system resources can be used without issue in App Fair apps.

+### Can I distribute an Electron-style JavaScript app?

+The shell of the App you write, including any top-level system menus, must utilize SwiftUI views, idioms, and commands.
+Embedding a binary framework, such as the Chromium rendering engine and the Node.js runtime that together power Electron apps, is not supported.
+However, there is nothing preventing you from embedding any arbitrary native view controller within your app's view hierarchy, such as the `WKWebView` that enables apps to host an HTML5 application within a Safari-like container.

+### Do I need a Mac to develop App Fair apps?

+*Technically*, no: you could theoretically use any OS to write the Swift code for your `/App` fork.
+Since the Integration and Release phases of the App Fair process are all run in the cloud, no client-side build & run activity is required.

+In practice, however, to develop anything but the most trivial of apps requires being able to use a modern IDE, debugger, and the ability to actually run your app in order to test and refine the behavior.

 ### Are App Fair apps signed?

 Yes.
 The `Integrate` phase of the App Fair process signs the app with an "ad-hoc" signing certificate.
-Tampering with this signature will prevent the application from being installed and or run.

 ### Are App Fair apps notarized?